 A calendar of religious holidays is posted on the SRL website, with guidelines for faculty, athletics, and programming units on how to facilitate and support students' religious observance.
-Please note that the Islamic month of Ramadan now falls during the academic calendar (it moves forward about 12 days each year).
-During this time, Muslims fast from food and drink from sunup to sundown, so fasting students may need accommodations in order to perform their best on exams.
-Please contact the SRL Office if you have advisees who need assistance.
+Please note that the Islamic month of Ramadan now falls during the academic calendar (it moves forward about 11 days each year).
+During this time, Muslims fast from food and drink from sunup to sundown, so fasting students may need accommodations in order to perform their best on assignments, especially in classes that meet late in the day.
+Please contact the SRL Office if you have advisees who need assistance or have questions about what support is available..